Critical Infrastructure Protection:

 Recommendations for Executive Action

 Comments: According to Infrastructure Security Compliance Division (ISCD) officials, in September 2016 they initiated development of a standard operating procedure for addressing and investigating whistleblower retaliation complaints.
-ISCD expects to complete a final version of the standard operating procedure by June 2017.
 According to ISCD officials, the procedure will consider OSHA's guidance, once available, when developing this set of procedures.
-We will update the status of this recommendation after additional information is received from DHS.
+On January 10, 2018, a senior ISCD official stated that the standard operating procedures are to be approved in late winter/early spring 2018.
+ISCD officials stated that they will provide the standard operating procedures to us for review when they are approved.
+We will update the status of this recommendation after this additional information is received from DHS.

 Recommendation: To help ensure that whistleblower retaliation reports are addressed efficiently and effectively, the Secretary of Homeland Security should direct the Under Secretary of DHS's National Protection and Programs Directorate's (NPPD), the Assistant Secretary for Infrastructure Protection, and the Director of the Infrastructure Security Compliance Division (ISCD) to develop a documented process and procedures to address and investigate whistleblower retaliation reports that could include existing practices, such as the Department of Labor's Occupational Safety and Health Administration's recommended practices, in developing the process and procedures.